chrisman-io/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/creating-aks-calico-policy.md

      Note: If you are faced with `cannot be opened because the developer cannot be verified` error when using `calicoctl` for the first time. go to `Applicaitons` \>  `System Prefences` \> `Security & Privacy` in the `General` tab at the bottom of the window click `Allow anyway`.

-     d) Windows - using powershell command to download the calicoctl binary
+     c) Windows - using powershell command to download the calicoctl binary
      >Tip: Consider runing powershell as administraor and navigating to a location that’s in your PATH.
 For example, C:\Windows.

      ```pwsh